Entrepreneur: Priyal Keni

 Welcome to Entrepreneurs of India #startupstories episode 141

 In this age of uncertainty, it’s quite risky for a youngster to tread a different path.
 But that’s exactly what drives Priyal Keni to do more for the society and push her boundaries.
-A chartered accountant with Deloitte, she could have easily resorted to a corporate career without plunging into any challenges.
+A chartered accountant by qualification, she could have easily resorted to a corporate career without plunging into any challenges.
 But she wanted to give back to the society.
 That’s how she founded Play and Shine, a non-profit initiative that uses sports as a cohesive and flexible tool to foster individual and community development.

 Priyal is also a rifle shooter who represented India at 12 international tournaments and she bagged 118 medals.
 The zest for launching Play and Shine Foundation came her from sportsman spirit.
 Play and Shine is now powered by 300+ volunteers and has an impactful presence across 33+ cities in India.